Privacy & Cookies Policy

 To make a Subject Access Request for your personal data, report a breach or to request the sharing of personal data outside of normal processes, please email email@example.com

-To request a correction, restriction of processing, the deletion of personal data or the review of an automated decision please contact the relevant email directly namely [email protected] for staff, [email protected] for students.
+To request a correction, restriction of processing, the deletion of personal data or the review of an automated decision please contact the relevant email directly namely director@learntorecreate for staff, firstname.lastname@example.org for students.

 LEARN TO RE-CREATE LIMITED is regulated by the Information Commissioner’s Office (ICO), registration number: ZA187070.